Virginia, Ikea give $4M to boost Legal Aid services for residents facing eviction

 Between mid-July and August, more than 10,000 eviction cases were docketed in district courts across the state.
 Northam said the Virginia Poverty Law Center, a statewide support center for Legal Aid, estimates 230,000 will be filed by the end of the year.

 The new funding is intended to ensure that people facing eviction have legal representation if they wind up in court.
-Those represented by Legal Aid lawyers have successful outcomes 72 percent of the time, compared to 34 percent when they represent themselves, Northam said.
+Those represented by Legal Aid lawyers have successful outcomes 72 percent of the time, compared with 34 percent when they represent themselves, Northam said.

+The Virginia Apartment Management Association said it was disappointed with the plan.
+“These funds would be better spent assisting more Virginians in paying for their housing needs, thereby making the lawyers unnecessary to begin with,” the group said in a news release.

-IKEA U.S. Community Foundation is donating $2 million, an amount equal to what the chain’s 550 Virginia-based employees received in unemployment benefits when its two stores in the state temporarily closed early in the crisis.
+Ikea U.S. Community Foundation is donating $2 million, an amount equal to what the chain’s 550 Virginia-based employees received in unemployment benefits when its two stores in the state temporarily closed early in the crisis.

 Northam called the donation “tremendously generous.”